ObjectModules/deploy/[Mapping]-Employment.md

 In this section we will explain about the employment in our concept.
 Please be prepared your self as we are going deeper and deeper.

 _Here we do our best to explain as you might get confused.
-However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Concept]]._
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Spreading]]._
 ##Basic
 Let's put again all of _[[the mappings|Mapping#our-concept]]_ here: